How Unitrank works

 Data freshness directly affects ranking quality.
 Stale listings waste your time.

-- LLM enrichment: Continuous batch processing.
-New listings enriched within 4-6 hours of discovery.
+- LLM enrichment: Continuous batch processing with a premium/economy tier split.
+New listings typically enriched within hours of discovery.

-- Ranking rebuild: Incremental updates every 30 seconds.
+- Ranking rebuild: Incremental updates on every listing change.
 Full rebuild nightly.

 - Trust scores: Refreshed on user feedback, listing age, and verification signals.

-- Ranking computation: Personalized results in under 50ms.
+- Ranking computation: Personalised results in under 41 ms (p95), typically 32 ms (p50).
 Evaluates all 21 life outcomes across the full inventory, selects the optimal strategy for each outcome per unit, and exposes every decision with a complete cost breakdown.
-Real-time, not pre-cached.
+Computed per request, not pre-cached.

 The ranking is a model, not an oracle.
 Five areas where signal is weaker than the rest of the system and users should read results with that in mind.